SoldumaPraia/Leap-Year/README.md

 # Leap-Year
-Python 3, enter a year and program will tell you if the year is a leap year or not
+Written in Python 3.5.1, the user enters a year and the program will tell you if the year is a leap year or a common year.
+Comments are written in Porgtuguese.